 Child And Adult Care Food Program (CACFP)

-CACFP is a Federal program that provides healthy meals and snacks to children and adults receiving day care.
+CACFP (Child and Adult Care Food Program) is a Federal program that provides healthy meals and snacks to children and adults receiving daycare.
 Through CACFP, participants’ nutritional needs are supported on a daily basis.
-The program plays a vital role in improving the quality of day care.
+The program plays a vital role in improving the quality of daycare.

 What kinds of meals are served?